TheBlindSquirrel/toffeenut/README.md

 # Toffeenut

 ## Design Psychology
-Toffeenut is intended to be a small library of fitness functions.
-It is not intended to be large framework, like Jasmine, that allows you create your tests.
-Toffeenut instead contains a set of tests that you run against your code base.
+Toffeenut is intended to be a library of fitness functions.
+It is not intended to be framework, like Jasmine, that allows you create your tests.
+Toffeenut instead contains a set of predefined tests that you run against your code base.
+Each test can be enabled or disabled to suite your preferences and the coding standards of your team.
+Depending on how many tests are have enabled and the size of your code base, it is not recommended to run Toffeenut on every check-in.
+Instead the recommendation is to run the suite as part of your MR/PR process.

 ## Installation
 Toffeenut is available as an npm package.
 To install simply enter